 Safety and security.

 - Penalties for drug offences are severe and include the death penalty.
 The possession of even small quantities of "soft drugs" for recreational purposes can result in lengthy jail sentences.
+See

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Thailand for up-to-date information.

-The Australian Embassy cannot help you to get entry permits or visas, visa extensions or work permits for Thailand or other countries.
+The Australian Embassy cannot help you to get entry permits or visas, visa extensions or work permits for Thailand (or other countries).
 Make sure you obtain visas, entry permits and extensions of stay from Thai immigration authorities or a Thai Embassy or Consulate.

 Safety and security